How Do I Apply?

 Only a U.S. citizen can file a fiancé (e) petition.
 This is done at the U.S. Citizenship and Immigration Services (USCIS) office that has jurisdiction over the place where the U.S. citizen resides.

-Improve your chances of being approved with the help of our Experienced Visa Consultants with our No Obligation VISA CONSULTATION.
+Improve your chances of being approved with the help of our Experienced Visa consultant with our No Obligation VISA CONSULTATION.

 What are the documents required for the K-1 Fiancée Visa Petition?